marcm200/julia-polygon/README.md

 names `èxtpNNNN`.

 `RANGE=min,max`<br>
-This denotes the range of each axis from min..max, both being whole numbers.
+This denotes the range in the complex plane for each axis from min..max, both being whole numbers.
 The range is both applied to the real and the imaginary axis and should be symmetrical.
 If not provided, the standard range is -2..+2.